 This timer is commonly referred to as a water meter or reset timer.
-It monitors water usage from a water meter by reading pulse counts from a dry contact type water meter or by reading gallons or liters from a Hall-effect type meter.
-When the water usage reaches a specified set point, it feeds for an adjustable time interval and then will reset the water usage value (counts or gallons/liters).
+It monitors pulses from a water meter.
+When the counts reach a specified maximum, it feeds for an adjustable time interval.
 At the same time it resets the count and recycles.
 The RUN TIME can be set to a maximum of 59 minutes and 59 seconds.
 The PULSE SET cannot be set any higher than 32,000.
 The water meter input can also be specified.
 This allows you to run multiple PULSE timers from a single water meter input.
-The timer must be associated with a water meter if multiple water meters are used with the controller and the water meter type and parameters must be configured properly before the timer can be configured.